snitchbcc/articles/2020/12/snitchtv-1.md

 ---
 thumbnail: content://snitchtv.jpg
-title: "In First Step To Complete Media Domination, The Snitch Gets On SDTV"
+title: In First Step To Complete Media Domination, The Snitch Gets On SDTV
+authors:
-authors: The Snitch Team
+  - The Snitch Team
 date: 8
 tags:
   - local